RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 Open a new tab in your browser and paste this URL:
 `https://restcountries.eu/rest/v2/alpha/usa`.
-You will see that you don't get a web page in response, but rather some information that looks like a Python dictionary.
+You will see that you don't get a web page in response, but rather some information that looks like a Python **dictionary**.
 We'll explore that more below.
 We can do the same thing from a Python program using the requests library.

 .. code:: python3